Brian Fitzpatrick (American politician): Israel

 Fitzpatrick voted to provide Israel with support following the October 7 attack on Israel.
+Fitzpatrick has received donations from Pro-Israel lobby AIPAC.

+Iran war

+Fitzpatrick initially voted against a March 2026 war powers resolution that would have limited the 2026 Iran war, stating that it was "irresponsibly drafted and dangerously overbroad".
+He introduced his own war powers resolution in April 2026 to withdraw the military from the Iran war.
+In May, June, and July 2026, he voted for similar bills proposed to limit the Iran war.
+About his vote, Fitzpatrick said it was consistent with a legal requirement, per the War Powers Act of 1973, that "within 60 days of hostilities … the matter be approved by Congress".

 Russia

 In a 2018 debate, Fitzpatrick said that Russia held "by and large sinister motives", noting that while he was stationed in Ukraine, Russia twice attempted to knock out Ukraine's electrical grids through cyber attacks.
 In April 2018, Fitzpatrick said that Trump should stop attacking the FBI and allow Robert Mueller to complete his investigation, saying it was improper to "judge an institution based on the actions of a few bad actors".
 In July 2018, Fitzpatrick said that Russian leader Vladimir Putin had "manipulated" Trump at the Helsinki Summit.
 Fitzpatrick said he was "frankly sickened by the exchange" between Trump and Putin.
 He criticized the "mixed signals" that the Trump administration was sending regarding Russian interference in the 2016 election.

 Gerrymandering

 In September 2017, Fitzpatrick urged the U.S. Supreme Court to limit extreme partisan gerrymandering in Gill v.
 Whitford.
 He stressed that partisan redistricting had undermined the Founding Fathers' vision of the House of Representatives as the voice of the people.
 Fitzpatrick was the only Republican member of Congress from Pennsylvania not to take part in a February 2018 lawsuit challenging a new district map drawn by Democrats.
 He explained that he opposes the drawing of congressional districts by elected officials of either party, saying instead that they should be drawn by independent, nonpartisan citizen panels.